 - Disability-Related Housing Accommodations: There are many options for accessible living on campus.

-- More Living Options: Explore alternative living options, including gender-inclusive housing (GIH), students of color community, women’s housing, and substance-free housing.
+- More Living Options: Explore alternative living options, including gender-inclusive housing (GIH), students of color community, women’s housing, co-ops, and substance-free housing.